watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 From you CloudPak cluster, you need to provision a watsonx Assistant instance.

 ### Follow the instructions to [build a custom extension in watsonx Assistant with Elasticsearch API](../../starter-kits/elasticsearch/README.md#build-a-custom-extension-in-watsonx-assistant-with-elasticsearch-api)
+You will need your Elasticsearch credentials to configure a custom extension.
+In addition to the Elasticsearch `username` and `password` obtained from [verify-the-installation](#verify-the-installation) step, the Elasticsearch ClusterIP from [retrieve-elasticsearch-endpoints](#retrieve-elasticsearch-endpoints) will be the `host`, and the `port` is `9200`.